Simanta-Developer/phase-1-Simanta-Developer/Let Us C.md/Decision control instruction.md/Theory.md

  int big, a, b, c ;
  big = (a > b ? (a > c ?
 3 : 4) : (b > c 6 : 8));
  ```
- * Always parenthesize assignment operation if used with ?:.
+ * Always parenthesize assignment operation if used with ?: .
 Otherwise it will give [lvalue](https://www.geeksforgeeks.org/else-without-if-and-l-value-required-error-in-c/) error.
  ``` c program
  a > b ? g = a : ( g = b) ;
  ```
  In absence of parentheses, the compiler belives that **b** is being assigned to the result of the expression to the left of second **=**.
 Hence it shows error.
+It can be overcomed by enclosing : part of the statement by parentheses.